raninder/codeyouth-intake11/m1_fundamentals/CSS/README.md

-This is where the exersises will be
+This is where the exersises will be.
+Check out the Session Materials folder for all files used during lessons

 <h3>Selectors, Color, Background-color, font-family, font-size, font-weight</h3>